knz/programming-in-c/assignments/2_insertion_sort/README.rst

 - it reads input numbers from its standard input;
 - it prints the same numbers in sorted order on its standard output.

+Your program must perform sorting by maintaining a sorted list in memory and maintaining this order while reading the input (insertion sort).

 You must submit your work as a tarball [#]_.
 Next to the source code, your archive must contain a text file file named “``AUTHORS``”